penelopecj/sei-project-3/README.md

 * The Profile page and edit form.
 * The profile photo upload feature.
 * The login and registration forms.
-* The eye-catchin photo slider and text animations on the homepage.
+* The eye-catching photo slider and text animations on the homepage.
 * The highest-rated events (frontend).
 * The average rating calculator (backend).
 ```